AndrewNeo82/smoking-guns/README.md

 ### Review page

-The review page contains one of the reviews of the film which was written by Mark Bartlett for Britflicks website along with a video of interviews with three of the cast members also for Britflicks website.
+The review page contains one of the reviews of the film which was written by Mark Bartlett for Britflicks website along with a video of interviews with three of the cast members also for Britflicks website.=, the heading here links to the review on the britflicks website.

 ![review](https://user-images.githubusercontent.com/90483176/230976665-cc7dd213-f5ab-49f9-b1c1-3f0b5c8b356f.jpg)